NiekMooij/RDG_networks/README.md

 No specific configuration is required.

 ## License
-This package is distributed under the MIT license.
+All Rights Reserved

+The following code and its accompanying documentation are the property of Martijn (Niek) Mooij.
+All rights are reserved.
+No part of this code may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.
+For permission requests, write to the author at mooij.niek@gmail.com.

+Copyright 2024 Niek Mooij

 ## Contact
-You can contact me at mooij.niek@gmail.com for any questions or suggestions.# RDG_networks
+You can contact me at mooij.niek@gmail.com for any questions or suggestions.